ronalking182/ronalking182/readMe.md

 - 👨‍💻 Most of my projects are available at [KingDavidAbuTanko.com](KingDavidAbuTanko.com)

-- 📝 I regularly write articles on [KingsCode.com](KingsCode.com)
+- 📝 I regularly write articles on [https://www.kingscod.com/](KingsCode.com)

 - 💬 Ask me about **javaScript, react, next.js, gatsby, graphCMS and redux**

 - 📫 How to reach me **Abutankokingdavid@icloud.com**

-- 📄 Know about my experiences [kingdavidresume.com](kingdavidresume.com)

 - ⚡ Fun fact **Jesus loves you**